arbor-sim/arbor/doc/cpp/cable_cell.rst

 Point mechanisms, which are associated with connection end points on a cable cell, are placed on a set of locations given by a locset.
-The group of generated items requires a label.
-They are attached to a cell with:
+The group of generated items are given a label which can be used to create connections in the recipe.
+Point mechanisms are attached to a cell with:

 .. cpp:function:: void cable_cell::place(const locset&, synapse, cell_tag_type label)

+Gap-junction mechanisms, which are associated with gap-junction connection end points on a cable cell, are placed on a single location given by a locset (locsets with multiple locations will raise an exception).
+The generated item is given a label which can be used to create gap-junction connections in the recipe.
+Gap-junction mechanisms are attached to a cell with:

+.. cpp:function:: void cable_cell::place(const locset&, junction, cell_tag_type label)

 .. todo::

-   TODO: describe other ``place``-able things: current clamps, junctions, threshold potential measurement point.
+   TODO: describe other ``place``-able things: current clamps, threshold potential measurement point.

 .. _cppcablecell-electrical-properties: